What to Know About the 529 Plan Rules for Grandparents

 If your grandchild is a high school freshman and has their heart set on attending a particular state university, a prepaid plan may help you save money if tuition increases during the next 4 years.

-A 529 savings account may be used to cover K-12 expenses as well, although only up to $10,000 can be withdrawn penalty-free.
+In most states, a 529 college savings plan may be used to cover K-12 expenses as well, although only up to $10,000 can be withdrawn penalty-free.
 Prepaid tuition 529 plans may not be used for K-12 costs.

 Start planning early